vmchale/QR-writer/README.md

 ###Use

-Compiling will generate an executable called `QRPipe` which reads from `stdin` and outputs a file as the second argument, e.g.
+Compiling will generate an executable called `qrpipe` which reads from `stdin` and outputs a file as the second argument, e.g.

 ```echo 'My name is:" | qrpipe "nametag.png"```